kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

       ```

 2. Deploy and configure the Envoy caching service.
-   1. Create a namespace for the envoy caching service.
+   1. Create a namespace for the Envoy caching service.
       ```shell
       kubectl create ns envoy-caching
       ```